TU-Dublin-Computer-Science/Solar-XR/Documentation/Simulation Documentation.md

 Satellites are added as children to the body element.
 A simulation with satellites looks as follows:

 ![](Attachments/OrbitingBodySatellite.png)
 # Time
+Time is measured by Unix timestamp.
+At program start it is set to the system time, and time then increases at regular rate.
+The application allows the user to speed up, stop, slow down or reset this value back to live time.

+This value is used to set the time field of the ObitingBody object.
+When this is done, the value is propagated down to all of it's children.
+When an OrbitingBody's time value is changed, it's [position in orbit](#Calculating%20Orbits) and [rotation](#Rotation) will be recalculated to the correct positions for that time.

+The rotation and orbital position of the planet is calculated with a Julian Day value, which is a count of days from a specific epoch.
+This value is calculated from the unix timestamp in the OrbitingBody object.
 # Calculating Orbits
 Great video covering the orbital elements: https://youtu.be/AReKBoiph6g?si=trhB5TMWy28KLwfz